JohnXLivingston/peertube-plugin-livechat/support/documentation/content/contributing/translate/_index.en.md

 {{% /notice %}}

 {{% notice tip %}}
-Please work on the `develop` branch, and do your commits and pull request on this branch.
+Please work on the `main` branch, and do your commits and pull request on this branch.
+{{% /notice %}}

+{{% notice note %}}
+Until march 2023, contribution were made on the `develop` branch.
+This procedure is now deprecated.
 {{% /notice %}}

 ## Standard application strings